 Avoid The Crowds: What to do in Krabi

-If you’re looking for the party…. it will be easy to find. ?
+If you’re looking for the party…. it will be easy to find.

 But... if you’re more into chillin on the beach with a j, hanging out in a hammock for endless hours, occasionally getting work done, and exploring the terrain on your own terms, you’ve chosen the right guide.

-Whether you’re flying into Krabi on a pitstop to another destination or staying for a few days, it’s well worth avoiding the backacker hub and going 15-20 minutes further for the BEACH VIBES!
+Whether you’re flying into Krabi on a pitstop to another destination or staying for a few days, it’s well worth avoiding the crowded backpacker hub and continuing on another 15-20 minutes for the BEACH VIBES!

-Spend the night further away from the beach
+Spend the night further away from the beach.